srinivas-sharan/srinivas-sharan.github.io/_pages/cv.md

       * Software Used: MS Excel, Python

-  **IMSE 4280/7280 - Systems Simulation:** Many business systems (e.g., manufacturing facility, call centers, hospitals, retailers, transportation and logistics) experience complex problems at the strategic, tactical and operational levels.
+  * **IMSE 4280/7280 - Systems Simulation:** Many business systems (e.g., manufacturing facility, call centers, hospitals, retailers, transportation and logistics) experience complex problems at the strategic, tactical and operational levels.
 The complexity of these systems and the uncertain nature of the environment often make simulation the only feasible analytic tool to model and study the design and operations of these systems.
 This course enables the students to design, develop and evaluate a simulation model for quantitative decision-making.
 This course covers the important topics, concepts, and tools in discrete-event simulation.
 It covers all the steps involved in conducting a simulation experiment/project, namely, data collection, random number generation, input modeling, discrete-event modeling and experimentation, statistical testing, alternative comparison methodologies, and output analysis.
 The course adopts real-life applications to illustrate the concepts and provides hands-on training.
       * Semsters Taught: Fall 2018, Fall 2019
       * Software Used: MS Excel, Simio, Minitab, IBM SPSS

 Student Advising
 ======

-Current Studens
+Current Students
 ------
 * Mohamed Salama (Ph.D., IE)
 * Haya Salah (Ph.D., IE)